 Fireworks in a pot!

-An asymmetrical design helps to create balance in this pot of variegated green and bright red plants that closely mimic the appearance of fireworks.
+Asymmetrical design helps to create balance in this pot of variegated green and bright red plants that closely mimic the appearance of fireworks.

 • Organic fertiliser pellets